 Sylvie Prouse is the contact for adults with PCD.
 She was diagnosed with PCD in her thirties.
 She has two healthy grown up children.
 Sylvie is retired, giving information sessions on dementia as a volunteer with the Alzheimer’s Society, and is involved in her local Baptist church.
 She enjoys reading and runs a book group.

-Jacob Fries is a general committee member of the PCD Family Support Group.
-Jacob is based in London and currently works as a business development associate for a global tech company.
+Jacob has been supporting the Committee since 2016 and is currently responsible for managing and updating the website.
+Jacob is based in London and currently works as a product manager for a tech company.
 His interests include rowing, tennis and stand up comedy.

 Lucy joined the committee in 2016 and has represented the group at Rare Disease events in Wales since 2014.
 Diagnosed with PCD (Kartagener’s) when she was 4 years old, Lucy has raised awareness of the condition from a young age, as a demonstration patient in medical exams for student doctors.
-She studied French and Italian at the University of Cambridge and now works as a Policy Advisor for the Higher Education Funding Council for England.
+She studied French and Italian at the University of Cambridge and currently works as Director of University Access at an East London state school.
+Her interests include music, traveling and the outdoors.

 Other Committee Members